 Types of Rooms

-Choosing the right room is a must; it’s doubtful that you are going to get a complimentary upgrade.
-Marina Bay Sands has its loyalty program; it’s not a part of a broader chain, so don’t expect VIP treatment unless you are paying for it.
+Choosing the right room is a must; it’s doubtful you will get a complimentary upgrade.
+Marina Bay Sands has its loyalty program; it’s not a part of a broader chain, so don’t expect VIP treatment unless you pay for it.
 Rooms cost anywhere from $350 to several thousand, so brace yourself.